 - Keep out of the reach of children.

 So you wore out your tip.
 Or you ran over it with your car.
 Or you used it to pen the next great American novel.
 Whatever the case may be, all hope is not lost.
-You can buy them here.
-They come in cute little individual packages.
+Our new generation tips are 15X stronger and can be used with your new or older ColdHeat.

 Frequently Asked Questions